 On January 22, 2016, the Illinois Supreme Court entered Order M.R.
 18368 announcing mandatory e-filing of civil cases in the Illinois Supreme, Appellate and Circuit Courts.
 The January 22, 2016 Order required e-filing through a single, centralized electronic filing manager (EFM), called eFileIL, mandated dates for the implementation of eFileIL, and included integration with each court’s case management system.
-Effective January 1, 2018, civil e-filing in Illinois Trial Courts will be mandatory, with eFileIL currently implemented in the Supreme Court, Appellate Court, and 914 Trial Courts by July 2017.
+Effective January 1, 2018, civil e-filing in Illinois Trial Courts will be mandatory, with eFileIL currently implemented in the Supreme Court, Appellate Court, and 93 Trial Courts.

 In an effort to create uniformity and a consistent e-filing experience across the state, a set of configuration standards have been developed.
 The standards include a common set of case types, filing codes and options.
 These configuration standards will evolve over time to provide a simplistic filing experience to filing community members.